I’m Em. I’m the owner and artist behind Em Somerville Illustration.

-I create this world from my beautiful wooden desk, in the Bay Area, California, where I surround myself with colourful art and toys to inspire me.
+I create this world from my beautiful wooden desk, in the Bay Area, California, where I surround myself with colorful art and toys to inspire me.
 My home is lined with plastic Dinosaurs, prints from my favourite artists, pretty photos, postcards from wonderful people and Back to the Future LEGO.

 I have an odd sense of humour, a love for the cute, sparkly, creepy and weird.
 I'm a collector and a clutterer.
 I like to fill my home with intrigue and wonder.
 I believe flaws are what make people interesting.
 My art is imperfect - I have hands that shake and can’t draw a straight line to save my life - but it's different, it’s charming, and I appreciate that I can channel my true self into my work without fear of acceptance.
 That is the wonderful thing about art, your creativity is your own.